publiclab/plots2/README.md

 We are developing a draft Roadmap for `plots2` and our broader Public Lab code projects; [read more and comment here](https://publiclab.org/notes/warren/05-22-2019/draft-of-a-public-lab-software-roadmap-comments-welcome).

+A full description of features, audience, inter-relationships, and goals of Public Lab software projects can be found here: https://publiclab.org/software-overview

 ## Table of Contents

 1. [What Makes This Project Different](#what-makes-this-project-different)